How to get an operator licence

 A ‘goods vehicle operator’s licence’, also known as an ‘O licence’, is a legal requirement for anyone who wants to start a haulage company using Heavy Goods Vehicles (HGVs), and shows that you meet specific standards and can run your business safely.

-The operator licence applies to vehicles over 3.5 tonnes as the gross vehicle weight (GVW), which includes all HGVs, articulated lorries, and larger rigid lorries.
+The operator licence depends on your truck size, and applies to vehicles over 3.5 tonnes as the gross vehicle weight (GVW), which includes all HGVs, articulated lorries, and larger rigid lorries.

-When applying for a O licence, there are a few fees involved:
+When applying for an O licence, there are a few fees involved:

 If you need to make changes to your licence in the future (e.g. you need to add more vehicles), there’s a £257 fee.